NYS Youth Advocacy & Leadership Network

 HOW WILL THIS PROJECT HELP?

-Will develop a New York State Youth Advocacy and Leadership Network by replicating and enhancing the nationally recognized Youth Leadership Forum (YLF).
+This grant will develop a New York State Youth Advocacy and Leadership Network by replicating and enhancing the nationally recognized Youth Leadership Forum (YLF).
 The project will develop and conduct enhanced training for youth with developmental and other disabilities and for caregivers, specifically provide advocacy and self-advocacy training and leadership development for youth with developmental and other disabilities and caregivers; and, provide mentoring and ongoing opportunities to practice advocacy and leadership skills.
 Currently, 34 states are implementing a YLF leadership program.